We believe that every parent who endures a premature or traumatic birth and an admission to the neonatal unit deserves care and support.

 We have one clear mission, and that is to support and care as much as we can, and to innovate and create new care pathways.

 Raise awareness: In the North East alone, more than 3,000 babies a year needed specialist neonatal care.
-We aim to raise awareness of prematurity, term babies needing NICU care, the effects on mental health and much more by creating dedicated and engaging campaigns.
+Nationally, 1 in 7 babies spends time on a neonatal unit.
+We aim to raise awareness of prematurity, term babies needing NICU care, the effects of a neonatal stay on mental health and much more by creating dedicated and engaging campaigns.
+We founded Neonatal Mental Health Awareness Week and will continue to fight for dedicated, funded mental health support for the entire neonatal family.

 Grow our reputation as a trusted voice: Leo’s combines parents with passionate clinicians to allow us to work together to improve outcomes.
-We will be a voice for families and staff who are on the neonatal journey, taking experiences to build a better future.
-Working within the North East, we will actively campaign with our local MPs, other neonatal charities, hospital trusts and the Northern Neonatal Network, leading relevant conversations and making key changes.
+We promise to be a voice for families and staff who are on the neonatal journey, taking experiences to build a better future.
+We will actively campaign with MPs, other neonatal charities and hospital trusts to improve care for our families.
+We work closely with the Northern Neonatal Network, Perinatal Mental Health Network, Local Maternity Services and Maternity Voices Partnership, leading relevant conversations and effecting positive change.